nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 	        helper = 0
 	    else
 	        bool = 0
-However there is some slight issue because we actually cannot assume that the game always increments the `helper` as the player performs some actions.
+However there is some slight issue because we actually cannot assume that the game always increments the `helper` as the player performs some continuous actions.
 - Correct statement:

       Total_amount_of_jumps increases at the tick the player jumps.
 - Incorrect statement:

-      Total_distance_travelled will keep increasing every tick as the player keeps walking.
+      Total_cm_walked will keep increasing every tick as the player keeps walking.

-The problem is when a player keeps walking, the total_distance_travelled does NOT increase EVERY tick.
-In some ticks, the value stays unchanged.
-There might be a potential explanation for such behaviour but currently it happens seemingly randomly.
+The problem is when a player is quickly turning or stops walking, there is a slowing down period.
+During such period, the total_cm_walked stays unchanged for 3 ticks, then increases for 1 tick.

 The way I solved it is rather simple.
 I check the helper once every 3 ticks instead of every tick.
-Although I cannot eliminate such behavior, I minimized its effect.
+Although I cannot eliminate such behavior, I minimized its negative effect.
 Therefore the logic becomes:

 	Loop per tick:
 	    # Game updates helper #